-Unable to work out, Daniella was obviously a little bummed because she was very much enjoyed her movement practice, not to mention her career as a professional yoga and model!
-But at the end of the day, she needed to heal.
+Unable to work out, Daniella was obviously a little bummed because she was in the thick of her riding her bike as a mode of transportation with lots of yoga…she is a professional yogi and model after all!
+But at the end of the day, her body needed to heal.

 Neither my friend nor I are big fans of ibuprofen, acetaminophen and other pain killers/drugs, as they both contain toxic and overprescribed chemicals that can easily be avoided.